 The didgeridoo is a musical wind instrument from Australia.
 The aborigines there made these from limbs that had been hollowed out by an insect.
 The sound is very unique and immediately brings images of Australia to mind.
 Bamboo may have been used by some people in areas where it grew.
-It’s easy to make a didgeridoo from bamboo – here’s how!
+It’s easy to make a didgeridoo from bamboo.

-A lenght of bamboo cane, about 2? in diameter and 5 to 6 feet long.
+A length of bamboo cane, about 2″ in diameter and 5 to 6 feet long.